 - you give the notice to your landlord on time.

 The right termination date and when to give notice both depend on what kind of tenancy you have.
-This is explained in the section Choosing the right termination date.
+This is explained in the next section.

 The termination date is the day your notice says you will end your tenancy and move out.
 There are only certain days that you can choose as your termination date.
 To choose the right termination date, you need to know what kind of tenancy you have: